 There are connections between the low country, mass production and religious fundamentalism, and the high country, family weaving and liberalism.
 Mass production involves working men with jobs outside the family whereas family weaving is done by the women of the house.

 Social mores also seem to follow this altitude-specific way of life.
 Travelling from the shores of the Mediterranean Sea to the Mountains of Kurdistan or Karabagh one sees more women and fewer veils.
-Similarly from the Persian Gulf to the mountains of Iran and Afghanistan one sees increasing liberalism, even Sufism, and personal eccentricity and creativeness coming to the fore.
+Similarly from the Persian Gulf to the mountains of Persia and Afghanistan one sees increasing liberalism, even Sufism, and personal eccentricity and creativeness coming to the fore.

 Traditional knotted pile weaving flourished in the freedom of liberal but conservative communities driven by family, community and a complex and nourishing mysticism.
 Family designs, clan motifs, and talismans are all part of a rich vocabulary that evolved over long periods.
 Like musical harmonies these designs form colourfields in an endless interplay where rug weaving becomes a form of prayer, of connection with the universal, a humble submission to the will of God, the definition of Islam.
 It is this that gives the Oriental Carpet true value.